mvmorin/queller-bot/glossary.md

 	- its nation is active and its value is equal or greater than the specified opposing army's value; or
 	- it has hit the stacking limit and contains the Witch King or 5 leadership.

+- Exposed: A region is exposed by a Shadow army if
+	- it could be the target if distance is ignored; and
-- Exposed: An empty target of a Shadow army for which the shortest path to is clear of Free Peoples' armies.
+	- the shortest path to the region is clear of Free Peoples' armies.

 - Garrison: An army inside a stronghold or in a stronghold region.
 A sieging army are adjacent the besieged garrison as well as the surrounding regions.
 A besieged army is adjacent to the sieging army.